zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

+### Actors and Workflows in DACA

+**Dapr Actors** are lightweight, stateful entities based on the Actor Model (Hewitt, 1973), ideal for modeling AI agents in DACA.
+Each agent, implemented as a Dapr Actor, encapsulates its own state (e.g., task history, user context) and behavior, communicating asynchronously via A2A endpoints or Dapr pub/sub (e.g., RabbitMQ, Kafka).
+Actors enable concurrent task execution, dynamic agent creation (e.g., spawning child agents for subtasks), and fault isolation, storing state in Dapr-managed stores like Redis or CockroachDB.
+For example, in a content moderation system, a parent actor delegates post analysis to child actors, each processing a post concurrently and coordinating via A2A messages, ensuring scalability across DACA’s deployment pipeline.

+**Dapr Workflows** complement actors by providing stateful orchestration for complex, multi-agent processes.
+Workflows define sequences or parallel tasks (e.g., task chaining, fan-out/fan-in) as code, managing state durability, retries, and error handling.
+In DACA, workflows orchestrate actor-based agents, coordinating tasks like data processing, LLM inference, or HITL approvals.
+For instance, a workflow might chain tasks across actors to extract keywords, generate content, and deliver results to a Next.js UI, resuming from the last completed step after failures.
+Together, actors provide fine-grained concurrency and state management, while workflows ensure reliable, high-level coordination, advancing DACA’s vision of **Agentia World**.

+---

 ## Our Vision: Agentia World

 **Imagine a world where everything is an AI agent**, from your coffee machine to your car, from businesses to entire cities.
 Picture a world transformed into Agentia—a dynamic, living network of intelligent AI agents seamlessly integrated into our daily lives.
 From our homes and offices to entire cities, systems no longer communicate through outdated APIs but through sophisticated, intelligent dialogues driven by state-of-the-art AI frameworks.
 Agentia scales effortlessly across the globe, thanks to its foundation in cloud-native technologies.
 Agentia is more than digital—it's also physical, brought to life by robots that serve as embodied agents interacting with and enhancing our physical world.